TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 .. include:: ../Includes.txt

 ======================
-The Application Domain
+The application somain
 ======================

 The main difference to the common approach to developing an extension is the concentration to the client's domain - in our case, to the domain of the offer management inside the Stadtjugendrings Stuttgart.
-First, the essential core terms are to be extracted with which the Stadtjugendring's employees interact daily.
+First, the essential Core terms are to be extracted with which the Stadtjugendring's employees interact daily.
 Terms of the domain of the content management system (e.g., "list view" or "search") are not playing roles by this.
 After a first project meeting with the contact persons of the SJR